 Eleesha Drennan is an award winning choreographer & director.
 Canadian born and based in London, Drennan is passionate about creating theatrical experiences that connect people through laughter and tears.
 Her work is musically driven, bold and full of nuance.

 Eleesha was awarded the Sky Academy Arts Scholarship for Channel Rose which launched the formation of Eleesha Drennan Dance (EDD) in 2014 and received first prize for Whiskers at the International Solo Dance Theatre Festival, Stuttgart in 2012.

 During her time as the inaugural house choreographer of National Dance Company Wales, Drennan created numerous works including Phantoms of Us, Virtual Descent and Imbue that have toured nationally & internationally to great acclaim.

-Previous choreographic commissions include: National Dance Company Wales, Studio Wayne McGregor, The Great Masked Ball by The Lost Estate, Vanara, The Musical, The Place, EDge (London Contemporary Dance School), London College of Fashion, Grace & Growl Dance Company, Maiden Voyage Dance Company, Selfridges, Intoto (London Studio Centre), Fertile Ground, National Youth Dance Wales, RDC Youth, Mathew Herbert Ron Arad’s Curtain Call at The Roundhouse, London.
+As well as leading her own projects, Eleesha has been commissioned to choreograph work for Tom Dale Company, Studio Wayne McGregor, National Dance Company Wales, Vanara The Musical, The Lost Estate (The Great Masked Ball), The Place, EDge (LCDS), London College of Fashion, Maiden Voyage Dance Company, Selfridges (The Body Studio Opening), Intoto (London Studio Centre), Fertile Ground, National Youth Dance Wales, RDC Youth, Grace & Growl Dance Company, Mathew Herbert, (Ron Arad’s Curtain Call at The Roundhouse, London.)

 ‘Drennan’s aesthetic is very much her own.
 Her imagery is strong and original and elicits excellent performances from the dancers’ - Judith Mackrell, The Guardian on Channel Rose